Utah’s Kickstart raises $74 million seed fund for Mountain West startups

 Kickstart Seed Fund, based in Salt Lake City, Utah, announced today that it has raised a fresh $74 million fund.

 By Silicon Valley standards, a $74 million seed fund is not a powerhouse.
 Sequoia Capital, for example, is reportedly raising a $180 million seed fund, according to Axios.
-But the size of Kickstart’s latest fund — it is the firm’s fourth — is indicative of just how quickly the Utah startup scene has grown in the past decade.
+But the size of Kickstart’s latest fund — the firm’s fourth — is indicative of just how quickly the Utah startup scene has grown in the past decade.
 Kickstart, founded in 2008, started with an initial seed fund of $8 million.
 And its $74 million fund is nearly double the size of its last fund ($39 million).

 VentureBeat’s Heartland Tech channel invites you to join us and other senior business leaders at BLUEPRINT in Reno on March 5-7.
 Learn how to expand jobs to Middle America, lower costs, and boost profits.
 Click here to request an invite and be a part of the conversation.

-Since 2008, Kickstart has invested in more than 100 companies.
+Since 2008, Kickstart has invested in more than 100 startups.
 Some of the fund’s most notable portfolio companies include photo printing service Chatbooks, which raised $11.5 million last year, and Podium, a Y Combinator graduate that helps other companies manage their online reviews.

 Kickstart invests exclusively in companies located in the Mountain West region and says that it’s industry-agnostic, though as of December, 65 percent of its portfolio companies were SaaS startups, and 85 percent were located in Utah.
 Most of its other portfolio companies operate in the consumer products, medical devices, and health care spaces.